High frame rate: History of frame rates in theaters

-Usage in the film industry
+Usage in the film industry in theaters

 Peter Jackson's The Hobbit film series, beginning with The Hobbit: An Unexpected Journey in December 2012, used a shooting and projection frame rate of 48 frames per second, becoming the first feature film with a wide release to do so.
 Its 2013 sequel, The Hobbit: The Desolation of Smaug and 2014 sequel, The Hobbit: The Battle of the Five Armies, followed suit.
 All films also have versions which are converted and projected at 24 fps.

 In 2016, Ang Lee released Billy Lynn's Long Halftime Walk.
 Unlike The Hobbit trilogy, which used 48 frames per second, the picture shot and projected selected scenes in 120 frames per second, which is five times faster than the 24 frames per second standard used in Hollywood.
 Lee's 2019 Gemini Man was also shot and distributed in 120 frames per second.

 Other filmmakers who intend to use the high frame rate format include James Cameron in his Avatar sequels and Andy Serkis in his adaptation of George Orwell's Animal Farm.

 In early 2022, Cameron announced that HFR conversions for his previous films, Avatar and Titanic, were in the works.

 Avatar: The Way of Water released on December 16, 2022 with a dynamic frame rate.
-Some scenes are displayed up to 48FPS, while others are displayed in a more traditional, slower rate.
+Some scenes are displayed up to 48 fps, while others are displayed in a more traditional, slower rate.

-Out of the cinema
+Out of the theater

-Even when shot on film, frame rates higher than 24 fps and 30 fps are quite common in TV drama and in-game cinematics. ~50 or ~60 frames per second have been universal in television and video equipment, broadcast, and storage standards since their inception.
+Even when shot on film, frame rates higher than 24 fps and 30 fps are quite common in TV drama and in-game cinematics.
+Approximately 50 or 60 frames per second have been the standard in television and video equipment, broadcast, and storage standards since their inception.
 Support for native 120 fps content is a primary feature of new Ultra-high-definition television standards such as ATSC 3.0.

 Some media players are capable of showing arbitrarily high framerates and almost all computers and smart devices can handle such formats as well.
-In recent years some televisions have the ability to take normal 24 fps videos and "upconvert" them to HFR content by interpolating the motion of the picture, creating new computer generated frames between each two key frames and running them at higher refresh rate.
-Similar computer programs allow for that as well but with higher precision and better quality as the computing power of the PC has grown, either realtime or offline.
+In recent years some televisions can take normal 24 fps videos and "upconvert" them to HFR content by interpolating the motion of the picture, creating new computer-generated frames between each two key frames and running them at higher refresh rate.
+Similar computer programs allow for that as well but with higher precision and better quality as the computing power of the PC has grown, either real-time or offline.

-Filmmakers may originate their projects at 120, 240 or 300 FPS so that it may be evenly pulled down to various multiple differing frame rates for distribution, such as 25, 30, 50, and 60 FPS for video and 24, 48 or 60 FPS for cinematic theater.
+Filmmakers may originate their projects at 120, 240 or 300 fps so that it may be evenly pulled down to various multiple differing frame rates for distribution, such as 25, 30, 50, and 60 fps for video and 24, 48 or 60 fps for cinematic theater.
 The same is also done when creating slow motion sequences and is sometimes referred to as "overcranking."